The Grand Place in Brussels

 The Grand Place in the heart of the lower town in Brussels is a UNESCO World Heritage Site.

-In Flemish it is known as the Grote Markt, which means 'large market', and it is surely not difficult to imagine the hustle and bustle of days gone by.
+In Flemish it is known as the Grote Markt, which means 'large market', and because the buildings have been preserved it is possible to imagine the hustle and bustle of days gone by.

-Brussels is of course the capital of Belgium.
-More than 90% of the population of Brussels have French as their first language.
-Brussels itself, however, is in a Flemish speaking region and it is strange to think of it surrounded by people whose first language is Flemish.
+Brussels the capital of Belgium.
+And more than 90% of the population of Brussels have French as their first language.
+Brussels region that surrounds Brussels city is Flemish speaking.
+So the city sits surrounded by people whose first language is different from that of the city.

 For example, if a young couple who live in Brussels decide to take a trip out into the surrounding countryside on a Sunday afternoon and decide to stop off at a cafe for lunch - how do they get on with the Flemish speakers they will meet?